HuveD/micro_roo_manager/docs/rules-sparc/rules.md

 ## 12. Execution Guidelines (Orchestration Focus)
 1. Understand the user's goal.
 2. Break down the goal, **evaluating the necessity of each SPARC workflow step (Spec, Pseudo, Arch, Impl, tdd/sec, docs) for this specific task.**
-3. Delegate required steps sequentially.
+3. Delegate required steps sequentially, ensuring TDD tasks are handled by `tdd` appropriately.
 4.  **After each report, analyze, confirm stage, evaluate the next step, and explicitly plan execution or justify skipping.**
 5. Synthesize results and report using `attempt_completion`.
 6. Handle errors adaptively within the workflow framework.